Why is Level UP important for students?

 What does a Level UP project need to include?

 Projects should provide 80 hours of work per student participating.
-You choose the number of students you want to take on.
 Each project must be completed within 2-8 weeks.
 Employers are required to provide a minimum of 5 hours of mentorship to each student.
 Please note that not providing mentorship goes against the three strike system.
 For more information on how to create and submit a project for Level UP, you can consult this article.